alozano-77/AWS-SAA-C02-Course/README.md

 is required.
 - Can be used to create global networks.
   - You can use these for cross-region peering attachments.
-- Can share between accounts using AWS RAM
+- Can share between accounts using AWS Resource Access Manager (RAM)
+- You achieve a less network complexity if you implement a transit gateway (TGW)

 ### 1.16.4.
 Storage Gateway